SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 this kind of cluster management before applying this to customer clusters that carry important workloads.

-Note that while the detailed steps are tested and targeted to a R2 -> R3 move or R3 -> R4 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R4.
+Note that while the detailed steps are tested and targeted to a R2 -> R3 move, R3 -> R4 move or R4 -> R5 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R5.

 Upgrades from cluster management prior to R2 is difficult; many changes before R2 assumed that you would redeploy the management cluster.
 Redeploying the management cluster can of course always be done, but it's typically disruptive